kaelemc/vrnetlab/cat9kv/README.md

 - `eth0` - Node management interface
 - `eth1` - First dataplane interface (GigabitEthernet1/0/1).
 - `ethX` - Subsequent dataplane interfaces will count onwards from 1.
 For example, the third dataplane interface will be `eth3`

+You can also use interface aliases of `GigabitEthernet1/0/x` or `Gi1/0/x`

 ### Environment Variables